ramkrishna1729/iGot-/README.md

 # iGot-
-Mission Karmayogi at Think Through Consultancy (TTC) During my 4-month onsite internship as a Full Stack Developer at Think Through Consultancy (TTC), I worked on Mission Karmayogi, a platform designed to enhance the learning and competency assessment of civil service officials.
+Mission Karmayogi at Think Through Consultancy (TTC) During my 4-month onsite internship as a Front End Developer at Think Through Consultancy (TTC), I worked on Mission Karmayogi, a platform designed to enhance the learning and competency assessment of civil service officials.
 My role focused on UI/UX design, dashboard development, and Power BI-based data visualization, ensuring an intuitive and data-driven experience for users.

 Key Contributions:
 ✅ Dashboard Development: Designed and developed interactive dashboards for Mission Karmayogi to provide real-time insights, track user engagement, and enhance decision-making.